Post-exposure prophylaxis: Hepatitis C

 Persons exposed to hepatitis C should be tested monthly with PCR, and if seroconversion occurs then treatment with interferon, or possibly ribavirin.

 Anthrax

 A 60-day course of oral ciprofloxacin should be given when exposure to anthrax is suspected.

 Lyme disease

 A single 200 milligram oral dose of doxycycline may be used within 3 days of a deer tick bite in a high risk area (such as New England), if the tick was attached for at least 36 hours.

-Monkeypox and Smallpox
+Poxviruses

-The smallpox vaccine decreases the incidence of infection with monkeypox and smallpox and the risk of severe illness even when administered after exposure.
+The smallpox vaccine decreases the incidence risk of severe illness when administered after exposure to mpox and smallpox.
 The CDC advises "that smallpox vaccine be given within 4 days from the date of exposure to prevent onset of the disease but should be offered up to 14 days post-exposure"; the NHS concurs with this but also urges to vaccinate as soon as possible after exposure.